-5 September 1912
+5 September 1912 5

-Talk at St. James Methodist Church
+Talk at St. James Methodist Church Montreal, Canada From Stenographic Notes valid conclusions.

-Montrea al, Canada

-Praise be to God!
-It is with a deep realization of happiness that I am present here this evening, for I am looking upon the faces of those who are earnest in their search for reality and who sincerely long to attain knowledge of truth.
-God has created man and endowed him with the power of reason whereby he may arrive at valid conclusions.
 Therefore, man must endeavor in all things to investigate the fundamental reality.
 If he does not independently investigate, he has failed to utilize the talent God has bestowed upon him.
 I am pleased with the American people because, as a rule, they are independent seekers of the truth; their minds are actively employed instead of remaining idle and unproductive.
 This is most praiseworthy.